Chipdelmal/MGSurvE/docs/source/GA.rst

 GA Optimization
 ------------

-In this demo, we will be optimizing the traps' positions to minimize the time it takes for a mosquito to fall into a trap.
+In this demo, we will be optimizing the traps' positions to minimize the time it takes for a mosquito to get caught.
 This is done with the `DEAP package <https://deap.readthedocs.io/en/master/>`_, as it allows much flexibility and implementation speedups.

 We start by defining the parameters for our genetic algorithm: